swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-**Note**: The inability to return a nonescapable type has implications for how initializers must be written.
+**Note**:
-The section "Returned nonescapable values require lifetime dependency" has more details.
+The section "Returned nonescapable values require lifetime dependency" explains the implications for how you must write initializers.

-Without a `~Escapable` marker, the default for any type is to be escapable.
-Since `~Escapable` indicates the lack of a capability, you cannot put this in an extension.
+Without `~Escapable`, the default for any type is to be escapable.
+Since `~Escapable` suppresses a capability, you cannot put this in an extension.

 ```swift
 // Example: Escapable by default